Invulu/organic-widgets/README.txt

 A: Groupable widgets (Profiles, Pricing Tables and Featured Content) will group together when placed consecutively in a widget area.
 A colored border on the left side of the widget panel will indicate which widgets have been grouped together.

-= Q: Can I use the Organic Customizer Widgets in other widget areas, like sidebars and footers? =
+= Q: Can I use the Organic Builder Widgets in other widget areas, like sidebars and footers? =

 A: Most of the Organic Widgets are designed to be used as full-width sections on a page, but depending on your theme styles they may work in other areas as well.

 = Q: Why am I seeing a PHP version 5.3.29 error message when activating the plugin? =

-A: The Organic Customizer Widgets plugin requires PHP 5.3.29 or higher, as do many plugins with advanced functionality.
+A: The Organic Builder Widgets plugin requires PHP 5.3.29 or higher, as do many plugins with advanced functionality.
 Your PHP version can be updated by contacting your hosting provider.
 We would recommend doing this regardless of whether you use the plugin, as WordPress may begin requiring PHP 7 as a minimum requirement soon.

 == Screenshots ==